kamapu/yamlme/README.md

-[`ymlthis`](https://github.com/r-lib/ymlthis), where the later is quite close but uses a different approach defining separated functions for different elements, while `yamlme` uses a single function, which is quite open, writting the head in accordance to the argumnet provided in custom paramaters.
+[`ymlthis`](https://github.com/r-lib/ymlthis), where the later is quite close but uses a different approach defining separated functions for different elements, while `yamlme` uses a single function, which is quite open, writing the head in accordance to the argument provided in custom parameters.
+In addition, yamlme does not have any dependency.